snok/drf-openapi-tester/README.rst

         They are included to give you a quick indication of how the package functions.
     </p>
     <p align="center">
-        If you decide to implement Django Swagger Tester functions, it is highly recommended you read the full
+        If you decide to implement Django Swagger Tester functions, it's better to read the full
         <a href="https://django-swagger-tester.readthedocs.io/">documentation</a>.
     </p>